September 23, 2019

 I’ve noticed a peculiar trend in recent years.
 Despite having an already-incredible and increasing standard of living, my fellow Aussies seem to be growing less content with each year that passes.

-This discontent creates desires which seemingly need to met.
-And in meeting those desires, then our lives will be better and at last the void will be filled.
+This lack of contentment results in desires which seemingly need to met.
+And in meeting these new desires, then our lives will be better and at last the void will be filled.

-Many decades ago now, a new religion was born.
-It was called Consumerism.
-And it’s fundamental premise, more stuff = better life, and a better life = happiness.
+Many decades ago, a new religion was born.
+This religion was called Consumerism.
+And it’s fundamental premise was: more stuff = better life, and a better life = happiness.

 But it’s not quite as simple as that, and there’s a hole in the strategy.
 Effectively it looks a bit like this…